What If Patents & Copyright Cause More Harm Than Good?

 By Scott Swain

-On the surface a person might believe, "IF WE DIDN'T HAVE PATENT LAW... it would open the floodgates for copycats everywhere, reducing incentive for people to create.
-We would have Chinese phones that look like iPhones but run some lame OS.
+On the surface a person might believe, "If we didn't have intellectual property laws, it would open the floodgates for copycats everywhere, reducing incentive for people to create.
+We would have Chinese phones that look like iPhones and poor Apple!
 Innovation would be lost because no one needs to innovate in order to get sales."

-I get and understand that some companies and people will copy instead of innovate.
-I get it that many believe the government is the only way to prevent this scenario.
+I get and understand that some companies will copy instead of innovate.
+I get it that many believe the government "protection" is the only way to prevent this scenario.

-Seven important points that weigh in favor of seriously reforming or even completely removing patent law
+Nine points that weigh in favor of reforming or even completely removing intellectual property laws

 (1) How many of these "copycats" will do this and be successful at it?
 Not everyone will do this or even want to.
 The fact that we have anything new in the world is a testament to that.

 (2) Reputation, brand, first to market, quality, and integrity.
-These all mean something and have value.
-Do not ignore these market forces.
+These factors all influence the market and have value.

 (3) Consumers win (price, etc.).
 Example: If a Chinese company succeeds in making an iPhone copy equal in every way (price, perceived quality/looks, AND quality), then one would assume they would try to sell it cheaper to draw away Apple customers.
 This is a big "IF" because Apple has agreements with their suppliers, economies of scale, etc. where it might be difficult for most companies to exactly dupe the iPhone in all ways, including quality, and afford to sell it cheaper.
 BUT let's say they can.
 Then that means Apple is overpricing their product (it does cost Apple around $400 to make an iPhone X 2018), so the Chinese iPhone would force a market reckoning to a more fair price and keep Apple on their toes INNOVATING instead of SUING.
 The other, and more likely scenario is that the Chinese copy would be inferior.
 So yay, customers have a choice to buy the inferior version and save money.
 Given the number of tech review sites, word of mouth, Internet, etc., it would not be a secret for very long that the Chinese version is substandard.
 But hey if some people want a cheaper knockoff then why not?

-(4) Joe Blow Middle Income Guy Inventor wants to make a new phone/OS that blows away Android and iOS.
+(4) Joe Blow Middle Income Guy Inventor wants to make a new phone/OS that blows away Google and Apple.
 He has some revolutionary ideas but does need to at least use some of the basics that came before him, standing on the shoulders of his predecessors.
-Think touch screen or swiping or rounded corners or removable battery or tap and long touch or...
+Think touch screen or swiping or removable battery or tap or...
 Get the point?
-But if you look at all the patents that exist in the phone market, you would see that Joe Blow has no chance in hell of creating his badass new phone/OS unless he joins Google/Apple or finds some super rich investor so he can afford licensing basic ideas from Google/Apple.
+But if you look at all the patents that exist in the phone market, you would see that Joe Blow has no chance in hell of creating his badass new phone/OS unless he joins Google/Apple or finds some super rich investor so he can afford licensing basic ideas from Google and Apple.
 Patents actually make it harder for the small guy!

 (5) If Joe decides to stand on the shoulders of those before him and one of them uses the force of government to prosecute Joe, his time and efforts are being stolen.